FIFA 21 Team of the Year: Ronaldo & Lewandowski headline but Messi misses out for first time | Goal.com

 The final XI was announced on January 22 at 5pm GMT.
 In the past, cards have been available in packs within hours of the XI being confirmed.

-Final ratings for the cards have not yet been revealed but the stunning form of FIFA The Best winner Lewandowksi suggests a 99-rated card could be in the offing.
+The first set of player ratings were announced shortly after the XI.
+Ronaldo and Lewandowski received 98-rated cards, with Mbappe at 97.

-Lewandowski scored 55 goals in 47 appearances in all competitions for Bayern as they won the treble in 2019-20, and has already broken a Bundesliga goalscoring record in the first half of the new campaign.
+There had been rumours that Lewandowski could have been in for a 99 rating.
+He scored 55 goals in 47 appearances in all competitions for Bayern as they won the treble in 2019-20, and has already broken a Bundesliga goalscoring record in the first half of the new campaign.

 Messi had previously been involved in every Team of the Year since the promotion began in FIFA 11.
 He has 14 goals to his name this season after scoring 31 in 2019-20, but Barcelona’s struggles have clearly not gone unnoticed in the FIFA community.